MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 It is expected that OpenGov (formerly known as Gov2.0) will lead to much more referenda than before. **Delegation of your votes to an account whose voting behavior you trust is therefore a good option.**

 Unfortunately, the user experience of delegating your votes is currently not very smooth.
-You can in principle issue an extrinsic on [Polkadot.js](https://polkadot.js.org/) or you could delegate on [SubSquare](https://kusama.subsquare.io).
+You can in principle issue an extrinsic on [Polkadot.js](https://polkadot.js.org/) or you could delegate on [SubSquare](https://kusama.subsquare.io) or on [Polkassembly](https://kusama.polkassembly.io/).
 However, both interfaces require you to perform the action for *each referendum track individually*.
 Since there are 15 tracks, it would be better to issue one batch call.

 **Math Crypto has made an encoder for exactly such a batch call.**